chellipse/lua-comment.nvim/README.md

 # lua-comment.nvim
-Neovim plugin for quickly commenting/un-commenting lines
+A Neovim plugin for quickly commenting/un-commenting lines.